ess-dive-community/essdive-sample-id-metadata/guide.md

 Here you will find proposed guidelines for standardizing sample metadata to describe interdisciplinary samples within DOE's Environmental Systems Science community.

-ESS-DIVE recommends obtaining International General Sample Numbers (IGSNs) for samples from the System for Earth Sample Registration (SESAR).
+ESS-DIVE recommends obtaining International Geo/General Sample Numbers (IGSNs) for samples from the System for Earth Sample Registration (SESAR).
 Most of this proposed sample standard follows [SESAR's metadata guidelines](http://doi.org/10.5281/zenodo.3874923).
 However, we have proposed changes to metadata elements, specific requirements, and vocabularies based on ESS community needs.

 We seek any additional feedback, with the goal of making ESS sample information **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable (FAIR).